netdata/netdata/collectors/systemd-journal.plugin/README.md

 So, Loki and `systemd-journal` are good for different use cases.

 `systemd-journal` already runs in your systems.
 You use it today.
-It is there inside all your systems collecting the system and app~~~~lications logs.
+It is there inside all your systems collecting the system and applications logs.
 And for its use case, it has advantages over other centralization solutions.
 So, why not use it?

 ### Is it worth to build a `systemd` logs centralization server?